jpzhangvincent/InstacartKaggleCompetition/README.md

 In this competition, Instacart is challenging the Kaggle community to use this anonymized data on customer orders over time to predict which previously purchased products will be in a user’s next order.

+The project [report](https://github.com/jpzhangvincent/InstacartKaggleCompetition/blob/master/reports/STA141C_project_report.pdf) can be found in the reports folder.

 Project Organization
 ------------